Share

 Melatonin ameliorates RF-EMR-induced reproductive damage by inhibiting ferroptosis through Nrf2 pathway activation

-PAPER manual Pathology Research and Practice 2025 Animal study Effect: harm Evidence: Low
+PAPER manual Pathology Research and Practice 2025 Animal study Effect: mixed Evidence: Low

 Abstract